 Specifically for experiencing Star Wars: Rise of the Resistance?
 Also yes.
 If more elaboration is desired on either of these two responses, we’d be happy to provide that in a follow-up post.
 Just let us know.

 Ultimately, riding Star Wars: Rise of the Resistance requires added effort beyond the additional Disneyland attraction.
-However, by arriving early and following the steps here, you should be able to experience it without issue, and will not have to sacrifice hours standing in line or even waste a FastPass or MaxPass allotment on it.
+However, by arriving early and following the steps here, you should be able to experience it without issue, and will not have to sacrifice hours standing in line.
 For a blockbuster new ride, it’s pretty easy to do, so long as you’ve done your homework.

 It’s also worth it.
 Star Wars: Rise of the Resistance is one of the top 10 Disney attractions in the world, on an epic scale that’s only rivaled by Pirates of the Caribbean: Battle for the Sunken Treasure at Shanghai Disneyland.
 Whether it has the same longevity as all-time greats like Haunted Mansion and Pirates of the Caribbean remains to be seen.